microsoft/azure-iot-developer-kit/docs/_pages/obsolete/connect-iot-hub.md

 ### A. Start VS Code

-Make sure your DevKit is not connected.
-Start VS Code first and connect the DevKit to your computer.
-VS Code automatically finds the DevKit and opens an introduction page:
+Make sure your IoT DevKit is not connected.
+Start VS Code first and connect the IoT DevKit to your computer.
+VS Code automatically finds the IoT DevKit and opens an introduction page:

 ![Introduction page]({{"/assets/images/mini-solution/vscode_start.png" | absolute_url }})